 Happy New Year!
 For my first post of the new year, I thought I’d talk about a subject I know well: vegan meal prep!
 Meal prep is a topic that strikes dread into the heart of anyone attempting Veganuary as well as long-standing vegans.
 But fear not, help is at hand!
 Here, I’m going to give you my top vegan meal prep tips, followed by a recipe for my favourite Warming Bean Chili.
-This is by far my favourite meal to make a huge batch of.
+This is by far my favourite meal when it comes to vegan batch cooking.
 Secret – batch cooking is KEY when it comes to vegan meal prep!
 We make this meal weekly at home and it’s become a firm favourite.

 First and foremost however, if you’ve decided to try going vegan for 2019 and are new to the lifestyle – hello!
 I’m so glad you’ve joined.
 Welcome to a world of cooking that’s full of flavour and beauty.
 Also, welcome to making the world a kinder place through what you’re eating.
 If you’re feeling a bit overwhelmed by the sudden change in diet, I absolutely understand.
 I’ve been there.
 When I first turned vegan I remember thinking I’d never be full or nourished again, but I’m happy to report that those feelings soon went away with a little exploration of new foods.
 I actually look back at my old habits now and realise my way of eating was a quite limited!